Sign in

 Psychosocial History:

-&#; Abdominal: hypoactive bowel sounds; tenderness to palpation of left lower quadrant
+Abdominal: hypoactive bowel sounds; tenderness in the left lower quadrant

-&#; Rectal: normal anal sphincter tone; no masses or lesions; test of stool for occult blood negative
+Rectal: normal anal sphincter tone; no masses or lesions; stool test for occult blood negative

 Diagnostic Studies